michidk/SimpleTwitterBotAPI/README.md

             ).filter(
                 new RTFilter()                                      // exclude tweets that starts with "RT, a lot of bots do this
             ).react(
-                new QueuedReplyReaction("Test!", "Test 123") // replyOrTweet "Test!" then "Test 123" and start fromt he beginning
+                new QueuedReplyReaction("Test!", "Test 123") configure
         ).build();

         bot.addBehaviour(behaviour);                                // add the behaviour to the bot instance